ersuheb/Web_Dev_Practice/3-D Cards/readme.md

 ## Features

 - Multiple card designs with 3D hover effects
-- Easy to customize and integrate into your projects
+- Easy to customize and integrate into projects